bfelger/Mud98/doc/mud98/customize-01.md

 ### Creating the starting room

 The command for editing rooms is `REDIT`, and it always helps to type `HELP REDIT` before you use it.
-Creating almost as simple as creating an area; all we need is the starting VNUM:
+Creating a room is almost as simple as creating an area; all we need is the starting VNUM:

 ```
 redit create 12000